 Olives and olive oil

 [edit]Several farms in the Erice area produce olives and extra virgin olive oil using traditional methods.
-Local cultivars include Nocellara del Belice — used both for oil and table olives — and Biancolilla, known for its light, aromatic oil.
-Some estates sell oil directly or through the Western Sicily Wine Region.
+Local cultivars include Nocellara del Belice — used both for oil and table olives — and Biancolilla, prized for its light, aromatic oil.
+To learn more, arrange tastings, or purchase directly from producers, see the listings under Val di Mazara Wine Region.

 Restaurants